-We fully understand and appreciate that our valued clients are domicile in countries that are much more developed than Nepal.
+We fully understand and appreciate that our valued clients are domiciled in countries that are much more developed than Nepal.
 This includes the ease of making payments and being able to take it for granted that a payment can be made online with a simple touch on an app.

-Please note that for late bookings (36 days or less before the start date) we require payment in full at the time of booking and can only accept card payments.
+Please note that for late bookings (36 days or less before the start date), we require payment in full at the time of booking and can only accept card payments.
 We are unable to accept the bank transfer method of payment for late bookings.
 See our How to Book page.

 Notes re: Bank Transfers